How your produce is grown matters!

 Good food is medicine

-Our farm is located on two acres in the Doughnut Hole in West Pasco
+Our farm uses regenerative and organic practices and is located on two acres in the Doughnut Hole in West Pasco (It is like being in the country surrounded by the city.
+Pretty cool!)

 Digital illustration of a red bell pepper with a green stem.

-LOCAL PUMPKIN
+LOCAL PUMPKIN FARM

 Two people standing in a farm field with rows of plants and greenhouses in the background.

-We still purchase much of our produce from local family farms that we have worked with over the years.
+We still purchase much of our produce from other local family farms that we have worked with over the years.
 But now we can offer our own organically grown veggies throughout the season.

 We look forward to growing more and continuing to deliver premium vegetables for our customers.